northhighland/proposal-gen/README.md

 Next, it will build and deploy the new site on Netlify, bringing you to the site dashboard when the build is complete.

 Next, you’ll need to set up Netlify’s Identity service to authorize users to log in to the CMS.
+In Netlify go to Settings > Identity > External Providers > Add Provider and choose GitHub.

+Now when you go to your new site's address `/admin` you should be able to choose "Continue with GitHub" and log in.

 ### Access and Run Locally